 When my world fell apart, and life as I knew it, came to an end, I forced myself to ask those questions.
 What did my faith mean to me and what was I going to do about it?

 My “good enough” faith was by no means “good enough.”
 I worked really hard to understand that.
 Faith cannot be a superficial duty one fulfills on Sundays.
 It cannot be a Scriptural quote thrown up on Facebook or something you’ll get to eventually.

 Jesus gave us two commandments that summarized all the Old Testament teachings, all the Commandments given Moses.

 Love your God above all things.

 Love God above all.

 How could I love God if I didn’t really know God?
 How could I live my faith, or understand another’s faith, if I didn’t really know my faith?
 How could I know that faith without study?
-Being raised in the Church, I realized, may have provided a foundation, but often the converts I knew were the ones who were hungry to learn while the cradle Catholics were content to pat themselves on the back for sitting once a week on hard pews in ostentatious buildings and kneeling without understanding what they were kneeling for.
+Being raised in the Church provided a foundation, but I realized often the converts I knew were the ones who were hungry to learn while cradle Catholics patted themselves on the back for sitting once a week on hard pews in ostentatious buildings and kneeling without understanding what they were kneeling for.

 Or maybe that’s just what I was doing.
 Maybe this was another moment I’d need Jesus’ blinding light to cover my secret thoughts.
 Maybe I needed to explore deeper.
 Who was God anyway?